Updated August 21, 2023

 Lookup Table in Excel

-The lookup function is not as famous to use as Vlookup and Hlookup, here we need to understand that when we perform Lookup function it always returns the approximate match.
-So there is no true or false argument as it was in Vlookup and Hlookup function.
-In this topic, we are going to learn about Lookup Table in Excel.
+The lookup function is not as famous as Vlookup and Hlookup; here, we must understand that it always returns the approximate match when performing the Lookup function.
+So there is no true or false argument as it was in Vlookup and Hlookup functions.
+In this topic, we will learn about Lookup Table in Excel.

-Whenever lookup finds an exact match in lookup vector, it returns the corresponding value in a given cell, and when it doesn’t find an exact match it goes back and returns the most recent possible value but from the previous row.
+Whenever the Lookup finds an exact match in the lookup vector, it returns the corresponding value in a given cell, and when it doesn’t find an exact match, it goes back and returns the most recent possible value but from the previous row.

-Whenever we have the larger value available in the lookup table or lookup value, it returns the last value from the table and when we have lower than the lowest it will return #N/A, as we have understood the same in our previous example.
+Whenever a larger value is available in the lookup table or lookup value, it returns the last value from the table.
+When we have lower than the lowest, it will return #N/A, as we have understood the same in our previous example.

 Remember the below formula for Lookup: